Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Emotional conditions

 Certain emotional conditions can have a marked effect on our energy levels.
-For more information, refer to our comprehensive guides covering anxiety, depression, and mood changes.
-And fatigue and emotional health are bidirectional, meaning that depression/anxiety can result in feeling fatigued, while feeling tired all of the time contributes to negative emotions.
+For more information, refer to our comprehensive guides covering anxiety, depression, and mood swings.
+And fatigue and emotional health are bidirectional, meaning that depression/anxiety can result in feeling fatigued and having low energy, while feeling tired all of the time contributes to negative emotions.

 Vitamin deficiencies